RabidAnteater/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 #### Anything available.

 Below z655 (or z475 with Gem Hunter) you can't permanently sustain any potion.
 Because of this it will use 1 potion at a time and alternate all 4 types.
+This bracket is also used when preferring singles to maximise Gold Chests.

 | Alternatives | Uptime | Speed<br>No Shandie | Speed<br>Shandie |
 |---|--:|--:|--:|